 What shoes for the child?

-The first shoes for an infant must also ensure proper air circulation - a breathable membrane or delicate, soft leather will guarantee hygienic movement without overheating small feet.
+The first shoes for babies must also ensure proper air circulation - a breathable membrane or delicate, soft leather will guarantee hygienic movement without overheating small feet.
 It is worth paying attention to the inner insulation material used in winter boots.
 It should not be artificial and sweating.
 Wool works best, as long as the child is not allergic to it.

-What should you consider when buying walking shoes?
+What to consider when buying walking shoes?

 Velcro or laces?
 The first walking shoes are a real challenge for children and parents, so you need to pay attention to every detail so that the choice we make satisfies the toddler during hiking trips.

 When deciding on shoelaces, remember that toddlers like to pull all strings, pendants and threads - so there is a high probability that the laces will remain without a chance, and we will be responsible for tying them multiple times.
-What distinguishes the first lace-up walking shoes is the precise fit of the shoe to the foot - provided that we skillfully and accurately tighten the laces along the entire length, not only at the ankle height.
+What distinguishes the lace-up first walking shoes is the precise fit of the shoe to the foot - provided that we skillfully and accurately tighten the laces along the entire length, and not only at the ankle height.

 Velcro-fastened shoes for a yearling are definitely a comfortable solution for parents, they do not affect the quality of footwear and do not threaten the child's proper way of walking.
 However, remember to fasten with great accuracy.